 Someone who is sensing looks at all of the details, and learn from what they can see.
 They are fact-based and prefer approaching the world through their own hands.
 Meanwhile, someone who is geared towards intuition may see patterns, think about the future, and imagine all sorts of scenarios.

 This is the logic vs. emotion debate.
 Someone who is a thinker tends to be someone who looks at the data and facts.
 They are someone who tends to choose the most logical choice.

-Meanwhile, someone who feels is someone who uses their emotions more.
+Meanwhile, someone who feels is someone who uses his or her emotions more.
 They may trust how they feel or how another person feels when making their decision.
 Even if it means the choice is less in their favor, their sense of empathy may make them choose something that doesn't benefit them.

 4. Judging (J) vs. Perceiving (P)

 This looks at how someone handles the outside world and the structure there.
 Someone who is a judger may be a person who prefers an organized, decisive world.
 Meanwhile, a perceiver may be someone who goes with the flow and adapts.

 There are 16 combinations you can have.
 These are:

 - The Crafter: ISTP